 Beginners with little to no experience recording, who would like to be able to start making their own basic recordings.

-There are no requirements for attending class, but if you would like to follow along on your own computer, you will need a laptop with some sort of DAW installed.
+To follow along on your own computer, you will need a laptop with some sort of DAW installed.
 GarageBand is free (MacOS only).
 Another great option is Logic X, as it is similar to GarageBand.
 Other commonly used DAWS are Cubase, Reason, and Ableton.
 Gear and software recommendations are here.

 Registration and Schedule